 - 38. The risk management framework supports the Board and senior management in obtaining an appropriate view of the APRA-regulated institution's overall risk profile.
 Reporting facilitates decision-making and oversight, taking into consideration the overall structure and nature of the institution's business and different approaches to managing different material risks.
 In understanding the overall risk profile of the institution, specific consideration would be given to: - a) identifying risks throughout the institution that, in combination, may have a material impact on the institution; - b) understanding the interaction of material risks throughout the institution.
-For example, a failure in processes or systems (operational risk) may result in excess claims being paid (underwriting risk); and - risks of contagion arising from issues identified with related parties (including any non-APRA-regulated activities). - 39.
-APRA requires an APRA-regulated institution, excluding foreign ADIs, to have an Internal

-- Capital Adequacy Assessment Process (ICAAP).6 An ICAAP involves an integrated approach to capital adequacy and risk management, aimed at ensuring that the capital held is adequate in the context of the risk profile and risk appetite of that institution.
-An institution's risk management framework and ICAAP are required to be integrated and consistent. - 40.
-An APRA-regulated institution is not required to duplicate content between its ICAAP summary statement or ICAAP report and its risk management strategy.
+For example, a failure in processes or systems (operational risk) may result in excess claims being paid (underwriting risk); and - c) risks of contagion arising from issues identified with related parties (including any non-APRA-regulated activities). - 39.
+APRA requires an APRA-regulated institution, excluding foreign ADIs, to have an Internal Capital Adequacy Assessment Process (ICAAP), or, in the case of private health insurers a Capital Management Policy (CMP).
+These documents involve an integrated approach to capital adequacy and risk management aimed at ensuring that the capital held is adequate in the context of the risk profile and risk appetite of that institution.
+An institution's risk management framework and ICAAP/CMP are required to be integrated and consistent. - 40.
+An APRA-regulated institution is not required to duplicate content between its ICAAP summary statement or ICAAP report and its risk management strategy, or in the case of a private health insurer between its CMP and its risk management strategy.
 However, APRA expects that the risk management strategy would contain sufficient detail to provide a holistic view of the institution's strategy for managing risk without having to source other documents.
 Where other documentation contains additional detail, APRA expects that cross-references will be clear and up-to-date to facilitate consistency and integration between the documents.